 You may need short-term coverage if you have a car that you mainly keep in the garage.
 For example, you might only drive during warm months with your convertible.
 Or you’re retired and only need to drive on specific occasions.
 In these cases, you could get a pay-per-mile policy, which could save you from higher rates on regular policies.

-The most common way to get temporary auto insurance is to buy a standard six- or 12-month policy from a provider and cancel partway through.
+The most common way to get temporary coverage is to buy a standard six- or 12-month auto insurance policy from a provider and cancel partway through.
 This method of getting short-term coverage is best for those who want their own policy, with the closest resemblance to what you’d buy for the long term.

 Cancel with Care

 Be careful when canceling your car insurance early, however.
 You still need it to drive legally.
 In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto coverage.
 Violations from driving without it will raise your rates and make you a high-risk driver.

 Avoid Coverage Lapses

 No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period of time without auto insurance.
 This will raise your rates when you do decide to drive again.
 Consider non-owner policies, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

 You can get limited-term forms of coverage from many of the leading providers, including Progressive, Allstate, and State Farm.
 Remember that there is no one temporary insurance policy you can buy, but just different methods you can use to get protection for a short time.